 The Child and Adolescent Psychiatry Fellowship within the Department of Psychiatry and Behavioral Health provides fellows with a breadth of training experiences and research opportunities in child and adolescent psychiatry.

-- Applications are accepted in any year of training after the PGY-III year.
+- Applications are accepted in any year of training after the PGY-3 year.

 - The program, in an academic center, ensures the highest-quality didactic programs, clinical programs and research training, all focused on training the next generation of child psychiatrists.